Ashsplash2002/Voice_Assistant/README.md

-# AIN_Project
-Artificial intelligence voice assistant
+# Artificial intelligence voice assistant

 ## Idea behind code
 ### Topic that has been chosen